250-295-9353

 • Avoid temperature extremes: Avoid storing your battery at below freezing temperatures. ePropulsion recommends storing your battery in a dry location with an ambient temperature between 15°C (59°F) and 25°C (77°F).
 The battery should always be charged at between 5°C (41°F) and 30°C (86°F).
 Never use your battery to power the motor when the temperature is below -10°C (14°F) or above 60°C (140°F).
 Charging, discharging and storing your ePropulsion Spirit Plus battery within moderate temperatures within the ranges above will help maximize the battery’s lifespan.

-• Keep is semi-charged over the winter: Before storing your battery for the winter, charge it to over 60%.
+• Keep it semi-charged over the winter: Before storing your battery for the winter, charge it to 60%-80%.
 The battery will slowly discharge until it hits 60%.
 When the battery has not been used in a while and hits 60% charge, it will go into deep sleep mode.
 In deep sleep mode, the battery self discharges more slowly than normal.
 To wake it up in the Spring, simply plug the battery into the charger.
 It is recommended that you plug in the battery once every three months when not in use in order to check the state of charge.
 If it has fallen much below 60%, repeat the step above.
 If you store your battery for a long period of time with less than 60% charge, it may self discharge to 0%.
 If the battery deeply discharges to a true zero percent charge, it will not be able to be recovered and you will need to purchase a new battery.

 Permalink

-How long do ePropulsion Spirit batteries last?
+How long do ePropulsion Spirit and RemigoOne batteries last?

 All lithium batteries degrade over time, losing about 1% to 3% of their capacity each year.
 There are a number of factors that can impact the lifespan of your ePropulsion battery, but if you take good care of it, you can expect to get about 7 years of useful life from the battery.
 After about 7 years, the battery will likely still be usable, but will have significantly less capacity than it did when it was new.
 At this point, you can purchase a new battery.